 - Fertilizer (not essential but useful for many fruit plants)

 - Pruning shears

 - NPK soil tester

-Hopefully this article has shown you that you can have your own juicy peaches and tangy lemons from the comfort of your own home.
+Hopefully, this article has shown you that growing fruit indoors is not too difficult, and you can have your own juicy peaches and tangy lemons from the comfort of your own home.
 Just remember that certain fruits may take time, but they will taste even sweeter when they ripen!